Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Methodology

-We average $\mathcal{L}_i$ over all nodes to obtain the final regulation loss, i.e., $\mathcal{L}_\text{reg} = \sum_{N} \mathcal{L}_i$.
-This regularization term is then added to the loss function in Equation~\ref{eq: vqloss}, forming the ultimate loss for training Graph VQ:
+\end{itemize} We encourage nodes in the positive set to have similar assignment distributions, while penalizing nodes in the negative set for having overlapping token distributions.
+Formally, given two nodes $v_i$ and $v_j$ and their token assignment distributions $\tilde{\mathbf{p}}_i$ and $\tilde{\mathbf{p}}_j$, the distributions are regularized by an InfoNCE loss~\cite{you2021graph,wu2021rethinking}, which is defined as:

-\myparagraph{Connection to Other Works} Our proposed method leverages both feature and structural information as a regularization to promote codebook utilization in graph VQ models.
-It serves as a general solution for codebook collapse of Graph VQ, and can be utilized as a plugin for graph models that utilize VQ, e.g., GFT~\cite{wang2024gft}, GQT~\cite{wang2025learning}, and GraphVQ~\cite{yang2023vqgraph}.
-Moreover, it is complementary with existing collapse mitigation strategies in other domains, e.g., EMA and codebook reset.
-Finally, this method can be seamlessly integrated into hierarchical VQ models such as Residual VQ~\cite{luo2024nodeid}, by incorporating the regularization at each layer.
+We sum $\mathcal{L}_i$ all nodes to obtain the final regulation loss, i.e., $\mathcal{L}_\text{reg} = \sum_{N} \mathcal{L}_i$.
+The detailed training procedure can be found in Algorithm~\ref{alg:rgvq}.
+The proposed regularization term is added to the reconstruction loss in Equation~\ref{eq: vqloss}, forming the ultimate loss: